pebreo/pebreo.github.io/begin/Bonus4-freedom-dividend-criticism.md

+**Sunflower Dreams**

+Golden giants, reaching for the sky,
+Their faces bright, a summer's sigh.
+But beneath their cheerful, sunny gleam,
+A darker tale, a troubled dream.

+Financial woes, a heavy weight,
+Pressing down, a cruel fate.
+Yet, in the midst of this despair,
+Love's warmth, a beacon, shining there.

+Loved ones' hands, a comforting hold,
+Their words of hope, a story told.
+Together, they'll weather any storm,
+Their bond unyielding, strong and warm.

+So let the sunflowers stand as proof,
+Of hope's resilience, love's aloof.
+Though trials may come, and darkness creep,
+Their spirits soar, their dreams they keep.

 In an rvent of an emergency, put your oxygen mask on first before helping other.

 the thesis of the book, is usibg the cnvergence of technology, locking down SI and blockchain when can upgrade all of humanity.